9:00 am - 9:30 am Registration and coffee

 Wikipedia “Edit-a-thons” are free/public all-ages events designed to expose library assets to the community.
 Volunteer Wikipedia editors gather at the library and work with library staff and patrons to improve and expand Wikipedia articles of local interest using library resources.
 Edit-a-thons are an outreach project used by the Wikipedia community worldwide since their inception in 2009 and transform the library facility into an outward facing community hub.
 The presenters will share their experience in creating these engaging events, outline planning and evaluation methods, and discuss the beneficial outcomes for the library and the community.

-Kelaine Mish, Kent District Library and Bettina Cousineau, Wikimedia Foundation
+Kelaine Mish, Kent District Library and Bettina Cousineau, Wikipedia Editor and Educator

 3:45 pm - 4:00 pm Wrap up